-All CDBG projects that are not exempt or categorically excluded are subject to the full review procedures mandated in the National Environmental Policy Act (NEPA).
+All NSP projects that are not exempt or categorically excluded are subject to the full review procedures mandated in the National Environmental Policy Act (NEPA).

-Activities requiring an environmental assessment are generally all those activities which will establish new or significantly enlarged facilities or services: A new multi-family apartment building, for example.
+Activities requiring an environmental assessment are generally all those activities which will establish new or significantly enlarged facilities or services.
 Grantees should assume that, if their activities cannot clearly be defined as exempt or categorically excluded, they are subject to preparation of an assessment.

-The Grantee must prepare an Environmental Assessment document for the total project, including related actions not funded by CDBG funds.
-Use the document, Environmental Reviews at the Community Level, Format ERR II, Environmental Assessment.
+a.
+The grantee must prepare an Environmental Assessment for the total project, included related actions not funded by NSP funds.
+Use the document, Environmental Reviews at the Community Level, Format entire ERR II, Environmental Assessment (Attachment 17).

-Just as with categorically excluded projects, the Grantee is asked to coordinate the CDBG EA project with other federal laws and authorities (see 24 CFR Part 58.5).
-The first step is to follow the procedure described in the implementation manual on categorically excluded activities (i.e., statement of activities, statutory checklist, etc.).
-The 2nd step is to complete the Environmental Assessment Checklist, discussed below.

-After analysis, the Grantee will make an "Impact Certification" finding which will state that either:

-- The release of funds is an action significantly affecting the quality of the human environment.
-In this case a Notice of Intent to File an Environmental Impact Statement would have to be published and an Environmental Impact Statement (EIS) would have to be prepared.
-This is a lengthy, detailed process and we recommend that Grantees who have reached this finding contact DOA/DEHCR for consultation on further procedures - 2.
-The release of funds is not an action significantly affecting the quality of the human environment (the more common finding).
-In this case, complete the Environmental Assessment Checklist then proceed to the publication of public notices
+- b.
+As part of the Environmental Assessment, the grantee is asked to coordinate the NSP Project with other federal laws and authorities (see 24 CFR Part 58.5).
+Follow the procedure described in the implementation manual on categorically excluded activities. - c.
+After analysis, the grantee must make a "Level of Clearance Finding" which will say that either: - The release of funds is an action significantly affecting the quality of the human environment.
+In this case a Notice of Intent to File an Environmental Impact Statement would have to be published and Environmental Impact Statement (EIS) would have to be prepared.
+This is a lengthy, detailed process and we recommend that grantees who have reached this finding contact DHCD for consultation on further procedures.
+Or, - 2) The release of funds is not an action significantly affecting the quality of the human environment (the more common finding).
+In this case proceed to the publication of public notices.